-Thank you Codes Committee Chair Bailey and Committee Members:
+Thank you, Assemblymember Weinstein, Senator Krueger and Committee Members:

-My name is Claire Dorfman, and I am from JPMorgan Chase, proudly one of the largest employers and contributors to the economy of the state of New York.
-I am submitting testimony in support of S1553A/A6399, Clean Slate legislation, which would implement automatic record expungement in New York State.
+My name is Nan Gibson, and I am Executive Director at the JPMorgan Chase PolicyCenter.
+JPMorgan Chase is proudly one of the largest employers and contributors to the economy of the state of New York.

+I am submitting testimony in support of S1553C / A6399B, the Clean Slate Act, which would implement automatic record expungement in New York State.

 One in three Americans has an arrest or conviction record that can significantly impact their ability to get a job, housing, or an education.
 The petition-based expungement system is costly, complicated and time consuming.
-In New York state, more than 600,000 people are eligible to have their records sealed, but very few pursue the complex process.1 This means that even after fulfilling their justice system obligations, people with criminal records often continue to be blocked from fully participating in the economy and their community.
+In New York state, it is estimated that more than 600,000 people are eligible to have their records sealed, but very few pursue the complex process.
+This means that even after fulfilling their justice system obligations, people with criminal records often continue to be blocked from fully participating in the economy and their community.

-The drag on the earning potential of tens of millions of Americans are costs not only borne by individuals, their families, and their communities, but also have larger economic consequences to business and society.
+The drag on the earning potential of tens of millions of Americans are costs not only borne by individuals, their families, and their communities, but also have larger economic consequences for business and society.
 A recent Brennan Center report states that the average person with a conviction misses out on roughly \$100,000 in earnings over the course of a career.
 Someone who was imprisoned as a young adult - regardless of the offense - suffers an average of \$484,400 in lost earnings.
-This issue also disproportionately affects people of color - three-quarters of New York State's formerly imprisoned population is Black or Latinx.2
+This issue also disproportionately affects people of color - three-quarters of New York State's formerly incarcerated population is Black or Latinx.2